rfdickerson/coloom/specification.md

 1. **Header**: Contains metadata about the file, including the file version, number of columns, column names and data types, number of rows, and compression method.
 2. **Column Data**: Each column is stored separately, with the data for each column compressed using Snappy compression.
+3. **Indexes**: Contains the indexing structure for faster search operations.
-3. **Footer**: Contains a checksum to verify the integrity of the file.
+4. **Footer**: Contains a checksum to verify the integrity of the file.

 ### Header